|

 If the pattern is written for knitting cables in the round, just follow the instructions as they are.

-If the pattern you have is for knitting cables flat on straight needles and you want to convert to knitting in the round, then change the wrong side rows – knit stitches become purl stitches and purl stitches become knit stitches.
+If the pattern you have is for knitting cables flat on straight needles and you want to convert to knitting in the round, then change the wrong side rows – knit stitches become purl stitches, and purl stitches become knit stitches.

-If the instructions say that you should knit the knit stitches and purl the purls – then you can follow those pattern instructions without making any changes, for the cable stitches will be knit while the background stitches are pulled.
+If the instructions say that you should knit the knit stitches and purl the purls – then you can follow those pattern instructions without making any changes, for the cable stitches will be knit while the background stitches are purled.

 bobble cable stitch

-I love seeing your finished projects!
+I love seeing your finished projects on social media.

-If you are on Facebook, stop over to the handylittleme Facebook page and share a photo!
-I’d love to see your work!
+If you are on Facebook, stop over to the Handylittleme Facebook Group and share a photo.

 Happy Knitting!